The beginning of my journey as a female digital nomad.

 This was long coming.
 I’ve been planning and un-planning, thinking and re-thinking, and I’m finally going to do it.
-I’ve given up my apartment in Delhi, I’ve sold / given away most of my possessions, I’m leaving some clothes at an aunt’s place and some in the boot of a friend’s car, and I’m hitting the road.
+I’ve given up my apartment in Delhi.
+I’ve sold / given away most of my possessions.
+I’m leaving some clothes at an aunt’s place and in the boot of a friend’s car.
+And I’m hitting the road.
 Indefinitely.

-The plan is simple – I’m going to continue working hard on the go (Read: How I Afford My Travels and How You Can Too) and live a perpetually nomadic life.
+The plan is simple – I’m going to continue working hard on the go (Read: How I Afford My Travels and How You Can Too) and live as a female digital nomad.
 I’ll move from place to place, and sometimes I’ll slow down and stay longer in a place I really like.
 Although I’ve travelled halfway across the world, there’s so much more I still want to experience and discover within India itself.
-And though the falling rupee might not take me much further (unless I score another sponsored trip), I certainly want to revisit Southeast Asia.
+And though the falling rupee might not take me much further, I certainly want to revisit Southeast Asia.

 [2015 update: Unexpected Ways Long Term Travel Has Changed Me]